Pipe welding root pass change

 The clear favorite was the PipeWorx 400, a multiprocess system that offers capabilities for MIG, TIG, stick and flux-cored welding as well as the Regulated Metal Deposition (RMD®) process, a modified short-circuit MIG process from Miller.

-With PipeWorx, Dixie Mechanical switched from a TIG root pass to an RMD root pass with high silicon wire from Hobart — allowing them to eliminate the time consuming and costly back purge on stainless steel pipe.
+With PipeWorx, Dixie Mechanical switched from a TIG root pass to an RMD root pass with high silicon wire from Hobart — allowing them to eliminate the time consuming and costly back purge when welding stainless steel pipe.
 RMD uses precisely controlled metal transfer to provide uniform droplet deposition, which makes it easier for the welder to control the weld puddle.
 Controlled metal transfer and faster puddle freezing mean a less turbulent puddle and that the shielding gas exits the MIG gun relatively undisturbed.
 This allows the shielding gas to push through the open root, displacing the atmosphere and preventing sugaring or oxidation on the back side of the weld.
 Such gas coverage is only needed for a short time since the puddle freezes so quickly; eliminating the need for a back purge.

 Some customers were initially wary of changing from the traditional TIG process they were familiar with, but the productivity and quality results with RMD helped Dixie Mechanical change minds.
 The company sends customers coupon samples and test results of welds made with the RMD process that show quality just as high as what is produced with TIG welding.